 Parent-Child Transfers of Other Properties

 Previously, parent-child transfers were allowed on other real property, such as a vacation home or rental property, up to $1m of assessed value without reassessment.
-However, this will no longer be allowed after February 15, 2021 as only primary residences qualify.
-Any parent-child transfers of other real property after this date will be reassessed at the current market value.
+However, this is no longer be allowed as only primary residences qualify.
+Any parent-child transfers of other real property will now be reassessed at the current market value.

-If you would like more to view the full webinar, request more information or have specific questions related to Proposition 19, please submit the form below and Arrive Real Estate Group will further assist you.
+If you would like more to view the full webinar, request more information or have specific questions related to Proposition 19, please contact Arrive Real Estate Group.